 In their desire to turn Knoxville from a “sometimes bicycle culture” into one of the leading bike-friendly cities, city officials hired a bike planner.
 Among the engineering challenges underway are adding bike lanes to streets and participating in a National Highway Traffic Safety Administration test requiring volunteers to wear detection devices when they bike to capture data needed to make future improvements.

-The Rickenbacker Causeway connecting the city to Key Biscayne hosts thousands of cyclists daily, so when bike lanes and non-slip grates on bridge joints were added for smoother biking, those numbers increased.
+The Rickenbacker Causeway connecting the city to Key Biscayne hosts thousands of cyclists daily, so those numbers increased when bike lanes and non-slip grates on bridge joints were added for smoother biking.
 Recently, Miami’s Commodore Trail was repaired and 10 miles of the metro-rail underpass is being turned into bike routes.
 Miami is fast becoming a hub for bike races that attract upwards of 2,500 riders.

-Members of the Adventure Cycling Association know that bicycles “rule the road”, and with all of that empty space to enjoy, they enjoy a vast array of trails, roads, and paths located in and around the city.
-For mountain bikers, there are no places that come close to the trails located at Pattee Canyon, Rattlesnake Recreation Area, and Blue Mountain.
+Members of the Adventure Cycling Association know that bicycles “rule the road”, and with all of that empty space to enjoy, they enjoy a vast array of trails, roads, and paths in and around the city.
+For mountain bikers, no places come close to the trails located at Pattee Canyon, Rattlesnake Recreation Area, and Blue Mountain.
 This is mountain biker nirvana.

 San Diego is a cyclist’s dream, thanks to gorgeous year-round weather and a bike share program launched with 1,800 bikes distributed among 180 stations throughout the city.
 Pedal the pier at Ocean Beach to glimpse colorful characters on skates and boards or go where the serious bikers go: Balboa Park, the nation’s largest urban cultural park and home to the San Diego Zoo.

 43. Wausau, Wisconsin